open-cloud/open-cloud.github.io.old/2_developer.md

 facilities in the backend, so that they may be updated or deleted at a later point.
 The sync_record function need not update the value of the enacted field in the model.
-This operation is performed by the Observer Framework core.
+This operation is performed by the Synchronizer Framework core.

-###Observer Steps are Idempotent
+###Synchronizer Steps are Idempotent

-As shown in the previous sections, the bulk of the work involved in implementing an Observer Instance lies in providing a set of Observer Steps by placing them in the *observer/steps/* directory within the repository.
-All Steps at this location are automatically picked up by the Observer Framwork when it runs, and sewn together into the pre-computed dependency graph generated by dmdot.
+As shown in the previous sections, the bulk of the work involved in implementing an Synchronizer Instance lies in providing a set of Synchronizer Steps by placing them in the *Synchronizer/steps/* directory within the repository.
+All Steps at this location are automatically picked up by the Synchronizer Framwork when it runs, and sewn together into the pre-computed dependency graph generated by dmdot.

-There is one additional requirement essential for an Observer to function correctly.
+There is one additional requirement essential for an Synchronizer to function correctly.
 The lock-free and transaction-free operation depends on an important invariant that it is your responsibility to maintain when implementing Steps.

-Observer Steps are Idempotent Operations.
+Synchronizer Steps are Idempotent Operations.
 They may run multiple times, and it is your responsibility to ensure that a subsequent execution does not cause the system to go into an error state.

 ### Internal Steps

-An Observer has two kinds of steps: Internal Steps and External Steps.
+An Synchronizer has two kinds of steps: Internal Steps and External Steps.
 An Internal Step is one that responds to specific changes in the Data Model, and can make use of the updated and enacted variables to discover the set of changed objects in the Model.